GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 saveRDS(val_cm, file.path(envrmt$path_validation, "confusionmatrix.RDS"))
 ```

-You have created a so called confusion matrix to get a first impression about the predicition of the model, you will get new parameters for your models have a look at the accurracy and kappa values again, have they changed compared to the internal model parameters?
-You can see in the confusion matrix which class gets misinterpreted for which other class, which is particulary interesting if you have a lot of classees.
+You have created a so-called confusion matrix.
+This gives you an initial impression about the model's prediction.
+Take another look at the accuracy and Kappa values.
+Have they changed compared to the internal model parameters?
+The confusion matrix shows you which classes get misinterpreted for which other classes, which is particularly interesting if you have several classes.
-You are then able to get

 <p align="center">